Marathon Training Diet: What To Eat While Training For A Marathon

 Fats

-Dietary fats contain 9 kcals per gram.
-Fat is the body’s preferred fuel source for resting conditions and low-intensity training, such as Zone 2 workouts and long runs.
-Fats also support hormone production, healthy cell membranes, and are necessary for the absorption of vitamins A, D, E, and K.
+Fat is the body’s preferred fuel source for resting conditions and low-intensity training, such as zone 2 workouts and long runs.
+Fats also support hormone production and healthy cell membranes and are necessary for the absorption of vitamins A, D, E, and K.

 Good sources of dietary fat for marathon runners include nuts and nut butters, seeds, coconut, avocado, fatty fish and fish oils, and healthy oils like olive oil and flaxseed oil.

 Hydration is key for any runner.
-Drink enough water throughout the day so that your urine is light yellow in color.
+Drink enough water throughout the day so that your urine is light yellow.

-When considering the caloric content of food, each gram of fat contains 9 calories, while carbohydrates or protein each contain 4 calories per gram.
+When considering the caloric content of food, each gram of fat contains nine calories, while carbohydrates or protein each contain four calories per gram.

-This information can be used to help you determine how many grams of each macronutrient you want to eat per day.
+This information can help you determine the number of grams of each macronutrient you should eat per day.

 For endurance performance, if you want to consume a recommended ratio of 55% of your calories from carbohydrates, 30% from protein, and 15% from fat, you can determine the grams of each macronutrient as follows: